mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Supported RTP Topologies {#topologies}

 RTP over QUIC only supports some of the RTP topologies described in
 {{?RFC7667}}.
-Most notably, due to QUIC being a purely unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol in any of the multicast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).
+Most notably, due to QUIC {{!RFC9000}} being a purely IP unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol for any of the paths that rely on IP multipath in several multipcast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).

+Some "multicast topologies" can include IP unicast paths (e.g., *Topo-SSM*, *Topo-SSM-RAMS*).
+In these cases, the unicast paths can use RTP over QUIC.

 RTP supports different types of translators and mixers.
 Whenever a middlebox such as a translator or a mixer needs to access the content of RTP/RTCP-packets, the QUIC connection has to be terminated at that middlebox.

-Using RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RTP over QUIC to RTP over a different transport protocol.
+RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RTP over QUIC to RTP over a different transport protocol.
 A similar problem can occur if a translator